HenryQW/Awesome-TTRSS/docs/README.md

 - DB_NAME: the name of your database
 - DB_USER: the user of your database
 - DB_PASS: the password of your database
-- ENABLE_PLUGINS: the plugins you'd like to enable at system level
+- ENABLE_PLUGINS: the plugins you'd like to enable at system level, note that `auth_internal` is required
-- SESSION_COOKIE_LIFETIME: the expiry time for your login session cookie in hours, default to 24 hours
+- SESSION_COOKIE_LIFETIME: the expiry time for your login session cookie in hours, default to `24` hours
+- HTTP_PROXY: `ip:port`, the global proxy for your TTRSS instance, to set proxy on a per feed basis, use [Options per Feed](#options-per-feed)

 ### Configure HTTPS